 You probably received a lot of really great moving advice regarding reducing clutter, packing, and hiring movers.
 However, if this is your first house, you may have no idea where to even begin with your lawn care.
 You know you are going to need a lawnmower, but isn’t there something else you should be doing besides stalking it and waiting for it to grow?
 Well, if you want to make sure your lawn looks as nice as others in the neighborhood these tips will help.

 - Don’t Be In a Hurry – Easier said than done, right?
 You are itching to get started on your lawn care.
 Well, unfortunately, if you do not let the soil thaw completely you can do a lot of damage.
-The top layer may be wet and soft from the rain, but is it thaw underneath?
+The top layer may be wet and soft from the rain, but is it thawing underneath?
 If it is still frozen, then as you walk all over it you will shear the roots.
-Plus, if you start raking and aerating too soon you will open the turf grass canopy and expose fragile new growth to too much light.
+Plus, if you start raking and aerating too soon you will open the turfgrass canopy and expose fragile new growth to too much light.

 - Deal with Uneven Ground – You do not want a bunch of low and high spots all over your lawn.
 High areas generally get scalped by the blades of the lawnmower and low areas cause poor drainage.
 Fill in depressed areas and do not be afraid to cut away ground that is raised.